 |

-Thanks to funding support from Canadian Tire Jumpstart Foundation, we are very pleased to share that we will be starting a new Floor Hockey Program in the new year!
-Like Jumpstart, we understand the importance of sport for the health and well-being of kids and are proud of the work we do to provide sport and play for the community.
-Meghan Schritt, Program Manager will be sharing the details in early January so stay tuned for more information.
-If you know someone who may like to volunteer Tori our Volunteer Coordinator can be reached at volunteer@edss.ca
+Thanks to funding support from Canadian Tire Jumpstart Foundation, we are very pleased to share that we will be starting a new Floor Hockey Program March 16th.
+Registration NOW OPEN Like Jumpstart, we understand the importance of sport for the health and well-being of kids and are proud of the work we do to provide sport and play for the community.
+Email Meghan Schritt, our Program Manager meghan@edss.ca to register. |

 ![]() |